To run Bazel, go to

 bazel tool performs many functions, called

-bazel build.
+bazel test.
 You can browse the online help

 The most important function of Bazel is, of course, building code.
 Type

 bazel build followed by the name of the